jesuscano80/pokemon/README.md

       =>  Here you can see all cards with images and Pokemon data, you can filter Pokemon by type and features and you can search Pokemon by name.
   - ## Has an evolution zone
       => You can click in each Pokemon image and it will show you evolution phases of each one.
-  - ## Add to Pokeball
+  - ## Add to favourites
-      => Each card has a mini pokeball image, if you click on it, you will catch this pokemon, and you can what is inside the pokeball, clicking on the big pokeball on the left navbar.
+      => Each card has a LIKE?, if you click on it, you will add to your favourite pokemon section, that you can visit and empty.